open-telemetry/opamp-spec/specification.md

 Aggregate hash of all remotely installed packages.

-The agent SHOULD include this value in subsequent [StatusReport](#statusreport-message) messages.
-This in turn allows the Server to identify that a different set of packages is available for the agent and specify the available packages in the next DataToAgent message.
+The Agent SHOULD include this value in subsequent [StatusReport](#statusreport-message) messages.
+This in turn allows the Server to identify that a different set of packages is available for the Agent and specify the available packages in the next DataToAgent message.

-This field MUST be always set if the Server supports sending packages to the agents and if the Agent indicated it is capable of accepting packages.
+This field MUST be always set if the Server supports sending packages to the Agents and if the Agent indicated it is capable of accepting packages.

 ### PackageAvailable Message

-This message is an offer from the Server to the agent to install a new package or initiate an upgrade or downgrade of a package that the Agent already has.
+This message is an offer from the Server to the Agent to install a new package or initiate an upgrade or downgrade of a package that the Agent already has.
 The message has the following structure: